Tavenem/Wiki.Blazor/README.md

    - `CompactRoutePort`: The port which will be recognized as indicating a request for the compact version of the wiki.

      If left null the compact view cannot be reached at a particular port.
-   - `DataStore`: An optional data store which the client can access directly (i.e. without reaching the server).

-     If the `WikiServerApiRoute` has also been defined, the client will try to reach the server first for all wiki operations.
-If the server cannot be reached or the requested content is unavailable at the server, the client will fall back to the local data store.

-     If both the server and the local data store are unavailable, the wiki will remain operational, but will show no content and will not allow any content to be added.

-     No automatic synchronization occurs from the local data store to the server (for instance when an offline client reestablishes network connectivity).
-If your app model requires synchronization of offline content to a server, that logic must be implemented separately.

-     The `DataStore` property may be configured using an overload of the `ConfigureDataStore` method on the action parameter, rather than set directly to an instance, if dependency injection should be used to obtain it.
    - `DomainArchivePermission`: The minimum permission the user must have in order to create an archive of a domain.

      This property does not apply when creating an archive for content without a domain, or for the entire wiki.